ParticipaPY/politic-bots/README.md

 Once the database of users was generated a network that shows the interactions among them can be created for a follow-up social network analysis.
 From the `src` directory and after activating your virtual environment (`source env/bin/activate`), run `python src/run.py --interaction_net` to generate the network of interactions among the tweet authors.
-A new MongoDB database so called `users` is created as a result of this process.
 Examples of interaction networks can be found in the directory `sna` of the repo.

 ### Troubleshooting